Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Mind Made Manifest**
-| When the Ascendant makes an opposed Insight check either as part of an Arcana or ability, or to resist an Arcana or ability, they may dedicate Magic dice to that check.
+| When the Ascendant makes an opposed Insight check either as part of an Arcanum or ability, or to resist an Arcanum or ability, they may dedicate Magic to that check as additional dice.
 |
 | **Unnatural Selection**
-| When the Ascendant damages at least one character with an Arcana, the Ascendant gains 1 Magic.
+| When the Ascendant successfully damages at least one character with an Arcanum, they gain 1 Magic.

 Rank 3
 ~~~~~~
-| **Spell Splicing**
+| **Spellcrafting**
-| agga
+| When attuning Arcana, the Ascendant may splice two Arcana together into one, merging their Difficulty.
+The second Arcanum's effect is additionally carried by the first, in a way determined by the GM if needed.
+If the delivery Arcanum is an AoE, the total Difficulty increases by 1.
+The triggered Arcanum's Path is counted as the delivery Arcanum's Path.
+Two AoE Arcana cannot be spliced together.
 |
 | **Thin the Veil**
-| When the Ascendant casts an area of effect Arcana that would originate from the Ascendant's square in a line, cone, or burst, they may instead have it originate from anywhere within the Arcana's range.
+| When the Ascendant casts an area of effect Arcanum that would originate from the Ascendant's square in a line, cone, or burst, they may instead have it originate from anywhere within the Arcanum's range.
+Arcana cast this way retain the same direction in which they were cast originally.

 --------